The ultimate guide to safety stock

 To define what level of safety stocks you need, a number of methods are possible:

-• Safety stock based on cover.
+- Safety stock based on cover.
 This is where you define safety stock in terms of estimated average demand for a given period.
 For instance, your policy might be to try to maintain 2 weeks’ safety stock of all items.
-The only benefit of this method is its simplicity to understand and, no doubt for this reason, it is very commonly found.
+The only benefit of this method is its simplicity to understand.
+No doubt for this reason it is very commonly found.
 However, it is almost certain to lead to shortages and/or overstocks since predictability, demand variability and supply lead times are highly unlikely to be the same from item to item

-• Safety stock based on service level.
+- Safety stock based on service level.
 This is where you define the desired service level and then apply a statistical distribution to define the safety stock.
-A benefit of this method is that, unlike cover, various service level metrics, such as fill rate, can reasonably be set as standard across items.
-For instance, targeting 99% fill rate for all A items.
 The service level acts as a proxy for optimizing based on cost, but avoids a lot of the work calculating the actual costs, which can be very labour-intensive or imprecise to do.
-It also allows you to set higher service levels than a simple cost optimization might deliver, which is a strategic choice favoured in many industries.
+You can also set higher service levels than a simple cost optimization might deliver: a strategic preference in many industries.
 The main disadvantage of this approach is that many professionals are uncomfortable dealing with the statistics involved.
-However, most inventory optimization technology uses this approach, so in our view it is well worth making the effort to explore it further
+However, most inventory optimization technology uses this approach, so it is well worth making the effort to explore it further

 Defining safety stock using service level

-To define optimal safety stock using service level, you can use one of a number of equations which use well-established mathematics.
-Let us break down one of the most commonly found equations to understand how it works and what some of its important sensitivities are.
+To optimize safety stock using service level, you can use one of a number of equations which use well-established mathematics.
+Let us break down one of the most commonly found to understand how it works and its main sensitivities.

 Where: